Twins vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 77 hits with 20 doubles, a triple, 14 home runs, 26 walks and 47 RBI.
-He's also stolen one base.
+- Anthony Santander has 20 doubles, a triple, 14 home runs, 26 walks and 47 RBI (78 total hits).
+He has stolen one base.

 Santander Recent Games